ubernostrum/django-registration/docs/settings.rst

    This setting is optional, and a default of ``"registration"`` will be used if not specified.
-The value of this setting does not need to be kept secret; it is used solely as a way of namespacing HMAC usage.
+The value of this setting does not need to be kept secret; see ref:`the note about this salt value and security <salt-security>` for details.

    Used by: